X

 Bhavik Shah

-And so regarding our interest cost which are shorter, like how much of it is on account of say the currency depreciation which we are having and how much will be actual interest cost if that depreciation would not have been there.
+And sir, regarding our interest costs, which has shot up, like, how much of it is on account of, say, the currency depreciation, which you’re having?
+And how much will be actual interest cost if that depreciation would not have been there?

 Ashish Khanna